Key

 to Go:

-Turkey is a great place
+Turkey is a great

-to visit from spring through
+place to visit from

-to autumn, with the peak
+autumn, with the peak

-season being from July
+season being from

-through to mid-September.
+July through to mid-September.

 Turkey doesn’t really